-So, we now see how, much more elaborate link, we have real space, real lattice, we can convert it or represented in reciprocal space.
+So, now we see much more elaborately, we have real space, real lattice we can convert it or represent it in reciprocal space.
 So, it will become reciprocal lattice.
-So, this is your original material right, original material.
-So, it will have a real lattice, we can represent it in reciprocal space as a reciprocal lattice.
-If you represent it in reciprocal space you can draw Wigner Seitz cell okay.

-We will say we can use Bragg planes, identify Bragg planes, we can identify Bragg planes.
-If you identify those Bragg planes, the region that you will identify is the first Brillouin zone okay.
-And this is now Wigner Seitz cell in reciprocal space okay.
-So, this is how the concepts that we have discussed today tie up to each other okay.
+So, this is your original material.
+So, it will have a real lattice we can represent it in reciprocal space as a reciprocal lattice, if you represent it in reciprocal space you can draw Wigner Seitz cell.
+We will say we can use Bragg planes, identify Bragg planes we can identify Bragg planes, if you identify those Bragg planes the region that you will identify is the first brillouin zone.
+And this is now Wigner Seitz cell in reciprocal space.
+So, this is how the concepts that we have discussed today tie up to each other.

-So, we have real lattice that can be represented in as a reciprocal lattice.
-In the reciprocal lattice, we can identify Bragg planes which are perpendicular bisectors of lines joining the origin of the reciprocal space to any of those lattice points.
-If you do that the innermost region that you will find is the Wigner Seitz cell about that reciprocal lattice point.
-And that Wigner Seitz cell about that reciprocal lattice point is called the first Brillouin zone okay.

-So, this is the definition this is how they all connect up, later we will see the link to diffraction.
-Now we have just done it for we have no idea we simply identified the first Brillouin zone.
-But this concept is a little more general, what is general about it is that if you start at the origin of reciprocal space which you have designated by your choice.
-If you go away from the origin at some point you will you will touch the first Bragg plane.
+So, we have real lattice that can be represented in as a reciprocal lattice in the reciprocal lattice.
+We can identify Bragg planes which are perpendicular bisectors of lines joining the origin of the reciprocal space to any of those lattice points.
+If you do that the inner most region that you will find is the Wigner Seitz cell about that reciprocal lattice point, and that Wigner Seitz cell about that reciprocal lattice point is called the first brillouin zone.
+So, this is the definition this is how they all connect up latter we will see the link to diffraction.
+Now, we have just done it for we have now I simply identified the first brillouin zone, but this concept is a little more general, what is general about it?

-The nearest Bragg plane to that origin right, as long as you do not cross that Bragg plane in any direction, the region that you identify is called the first Brillouin zone, I am merely restating what we have done okay.
-So, what have we done here, we come here we look at the center, this is the center, this is the origin of the reciprocal space.
-If you move away from this origin as long as you do not cross this Bragg plane.

-As long as you do not cross any Bragg plane right, as long as you are within this region.
-When you are within this region no matter where you go you will not cross a Bragg plane.
-These are all the Bragg planes right, these are all Bragg plane surrounded as long as you stay within a region where you do not cross even a single Bragg plane.
-That region is now called the first Brillouin zone.
+Is that if you start at the at the origin of reciprocal space which you have designated by your choice if you go away from the origin at some point you will you will touch the first Bragg plane the nearest Bragg plane to that origin right as long as you do not cross that Bragg plane in any direction the region that you identify is called the first brillouin zone.
+I am merely restating what we have done.
+So, what have we done here we come here we look at the center this is the center this is the origin of the reciprocal space, if you move away from this origin as long as you do not cross this Bragg plane, as long as you do not cross any Bragg plane, as long as your within this region.
+When your within this region no matter where you go you will not cross a Bragg plane these are all the Bragg plane.
+These are all Bragg planes around it as long as you stay within a region where you do not cross even a single Bragg plane that region is now called the first brillouin zone.
+So, we are simply restating the definition of the brillouin zone in a slightly different way.

-So, we are simply restating the definition of the Brillouin zone in a slightly different way.
-So, the first Brillouin zone is the region in space that you can reach from the origin of the reciprocal space without crossing a single Bragg plane okay.
-So that is simply the definition of the first Brillouin zone.
-So, you can therefore now guess what might be the definition of the second Brillouin zone.

-The second Brillouin zone is the region in space that you will reach by crossing only one Bragg plane and no more okay.
-So, you start from here, you if you continue forward you will cross one Bragg plane.
-Then you get into the second Brillouin zone, but you should not cross the second Bragg plane, see this is another Bragg plane that is here.
+So, the first brillouin zone is the region in space that you can reach from the origin of the reciprocal space without crossing a single Bragg plane.
+So, that is simply the definition of the first brillouin zone.
+So, you can therefore, now guess what might be the definition of the second brillouin zone?
+The second brillouin zone is the region in space that you will reach by crossing only one Bragg plane no more.
+So, you start from here you if you continue forward you will cross one Bragg plane, then you get into the second brillouin zone, but you should not cross the second Bragg plane see this is another Bragg plane that is here these are all Bragg planes.